Yan-Oliveira/doc-fao/content/customer-specific-services/agent/customers.rst

 Customers
 =========

 After the installation of the package, a new widget *Services* appears in the *Customer Information Center* screen in the agent interface.
-In this widget is displayed all assigned services and the amount of open and closed tickets.
+In this widget all assigned services and the amount of open and closed tickets are displayed.

 .. toctree::
    :maxdepth: 3